In a Debt Relief Order (DRO):

 As the adviser makes all the detailed checks, the process of approval is very fast once your application is submitted to the Insolvency Service:

 - no-one visits your house;

-- DRO applications are usually handled within 2 working days of being submitted;
+- DRO applications are usually approved within 2 working days of being submitted;

-When your DRO application is approved, you will be sent a letter by the Official Receiver (called the Debtor’s Notice) confirming this and listing the debts which are included in your DRO.
+When your DRO application is approved, you will be sent a letter by the Official Receiver called the Debtor’s Notice.
+Keep this letter safe even when your DRO has finished – it is a simple proof that a debt has been included in your DRO.